Antonio “T.J.” Martinez Society

 Andrew Klokiw ('20)

-Andrew is a 2L, who had never visited Austin before Spring 2017!
-He is from New York (the suburbs, but then the city!), where he spent the first 26 years of his life, save for four awesome years in Boston at Boston College (graduating class of 2013).
-After attaining a degree in some combination of International Studies/Political Science/Hispanic Studies/History, he returned to New York as part of an Analyst Program in Corporate and Transaction Banking at Citibank, where he rotated through positions in Relationship Management, Client Operations and Product Management.
-He spent four years at Citi before deciding the law was his true calling (he hopes), thus bringing him to Austin and UT.
+Andrew is a 3L, who despite having never visited Austin prior to applying to UT, now considers it home.
+He is originally from New York (the city, then the suburbs, then the city again), where he spent his first 26 years, save for four fantastic years in Boston at Boston College (class of 2013).
+After attaining a degree in some combination of International Studies/Political Science/Hispanic Studies/History, he returned to New York as part of an Analyst Program at Citibank in Corporate/Transaction Banking.
+He spent four years at Citi before making the move to Austin to enroll at Texas Law.

-Having been very involved in recruiting at Citi, Andrew is excited to join the Society Program this year.
-In his free time, he enjoys (and highly recommends) exploring Austin's thriving brewery scene and great parks, eating at the city's myriad Mexican restaurants, running, soccer (playing and watching his beloved Liverpool), any/all New York sports (Rangers, Giants, Yankees, Knicks) and fantasy baseball (which takes up an unhealthy portion of his time).
-Understanding the important role that the Society Program can play in easing students' transition into their 1L year, Andrew is really excited to support the incoming 1L class however he can.
+Andrew is looking forward to returning to the Society Program, as it was one of his favorite parts of his 2L year.
+In his free time, he enjoys (and highly recommends) exploring Austin's thriving brewery scene and great parks, eating at the city's myriad Mexican restaurants, running, soccer (playing and watching his beloved Liverpool), any/all New York sports (Rangers, Giants, Yankees, Knicks) and fantasy baseball (which consumes an embarrassing amount of his time).
+He has come to understand the awesome role that the Society Program can play in easing students' transition to 1L and law school, and he can't wait to be a Dean's Fellow to another great group of Texas Law students this year.